cwilkins507/roman-numerals/README.md

 # V
 Larger numbers were indicated by putting a horizontal line over them, which meant to multiply the number by 1,000.
 Hence the V at left has a line over the top, which means 5,000.
 This usage is no longer current, because the largest numbers usually expressed in the Roman system are dates, as discussed above.

-Write a convertor to convert from Roman to Arabic….
+Write a convertor to convert from Arabic to Roman and vice-versa taking accounting for numbers between 1 and 3000....